Help save Marin’s beloved San Geronimo Golf Course!

 AFFORDABLE & ECO-FRIENDLY PUBLIC GOLF & FAMILY EVENTS

-For over 50 years the San Geronimo Golf Course has served residents of Marin County as a recreational asset, open to and enjoyed by all members of our community.
-Not just for golfers, the non-golfing community enjoys this beautiful space too - for social gatherings, community meetings, nonprofit fundraisers, weddings and as a music venue.
+For over 50 years the San Geronimo Golf Course had served residents of and visitors to Marin County as a recreational asset, open to and enjoyed by all members of our community.
+Not just for golfers, the non-golfing community enjoyed this beautiful space too - for social gatherings, community meetings, nonprofit fundraisers, weddings and as a music venue.
+We are working hard to see it re-opened for all to enjoy.

 THE INITIATIVE PETITION WAS COMPLETED JANUARY 3, 2019